yumanuralfath/NextPortoYuma/src/content/blog/python-for-data-science.md

 ---
-title: "Why Python is the Go-To Language for Data Science 🤔"
+title: "Why Python is the Go-To Language for Data Science"

 date: "2024-12-23"